I Tried an AI Art Generator and Here’s What I Learned

 Do you see the similarities?

 The position of the hand holding the reins.
 The way the legs sit on the horse.
 Even some of the rough mountain terrain popped into the AI generated art.
-I’m sure if I knew all the sources that fed into my AI generated image, it would be easy to see how unoriginal AI actually is.
+I’m sure if I knew all the sources involved in my AI generated image, I’d spot the unoriginality instantly.

-Hence, it’s easy to understand the frustration real artists may feel when looking at AI art.
-Many artists spend countless hours creating their work, only for fans on the internet to steal and repost their work without their permission.
+Hence, it’s easy to see the frustration real artists may feel when looking at AI art.
+Many artists spend countless hours creating their work.
+Then, fans on the internet steal and repost their work without their permission.
 When an AI generator sees those images and pulls them into a new piece, it undercuts all that hard work and fails to give credit to the original.

 Unless AI art makes some improvements in crediting original artists and giving them fair pay for the use of their art, I think AI generators should be used with caution.